 If the authenticity of the illness is in doubt, Bishop Alexander L.E.A.D Academy may ask the pupil's parent/carer to provide medical evidence such as a doctor's note, prescription, appointment card or other appropriate form of evidence.
 We will not ask for medical evidence unnecessarily.

-If the academy is not satisfied about the authenticity of the illness, the absence will be recorded as unauthorised and parents/carers will be notified of this, at the beginning of the following week of the absence/s.
+If the academy is not satisfied about the authenticity of the illness, the absence will be recorded as unauthorised and parents/carers will be notified of this.